superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 ## Taking advantage of citation graph data

 Can we improve on this?
-Our citation network contains not only text data but also relationship data - a citation graph.
+Our citation dataset contains not only text data but also relationship data - a citation graph.
 Any given article will tend to cite other articles that belong to the same topic that it belongs to.
 Therefore, representations that embed not just textual data but also citation data of articles contained in our network will probably classify articles more accurately.

 BoW features represent text data.
 But how well does BoW capture the relationships between articles?